symfony/symfony-docs/profiler.rst

     in the ``X-Debug-Token-Link`` HTTP response header.
 Browse the ``/_profiler`` URL to see all profiles.

-.. versionadded:: 6.3

-    Profile garbage collection was introduced in Symfony 6.3.

 .. note::

     To limit the storage used by profiles on disk, they are probabilistically